-Accessible Trekking Trail – Nepal
+Accessible Trekking Trail– Nepal

-The pioneer Accessible Trekking Trail Nepal developed at the initiation of Nepal Tourism Board falls in between Himalayan Deurali Resort, Naudanda, Kaskikot of Annapurna Village and Deurali of Pokhara in Lekhnath Metropolitan City.
+The pioneer Accessible Trekking Trail Nepal developed at the initiation of Nepal Tourism Board falls in between Himalayan Deurali Resort, Naudanda, Kaskikot of Annapurna Village, and Deurali of Pokhara in Lekhnath Metropolitan City.
 The Accessible Trekking Trail Nepal aims to promote and ensure tourist destinations, products and services are accessible to all people, regardless of their physical limitations or disabilities of age.

-The first tourism conference on accessible tourism was held in March 2018 in Kathmandu and Pokhara by more than 200 delegates to promote accessible holidays.
+The first tourism conference on accessible tourism was held in March 2018 in Kathmandu and Pokhara by more than 200 delegates in order to promote accessible holidays.
 The delegates included representatives from global communities of the disabled.

 The market for accessible tourism is large and continues to grow.
 With the growing life expectancy worldwide, the tourism industry will get more seniors/ elderly travelers with less mobility.
 By promoting inclusive tourism, Nepal can attract such travelers in significant numbers.